boost/awesome/practices/design.md

   }
 }

-# THIS WILL GENERATE THE FOLLOWING CSS
+# This will generate the folliwng CSS

 .header {
   height: 200px;